ludovic-m/training-terraform/README.md

 At the end of the exercise, delete the infrastructure on both workspaces.

+### Optional : Add an Azure Load Balancer

+Add a public Azure Load Balancer with a public IP, and a rule to load balance TCP traffic on the port 443 of your virtual machines.
+Don't forget to open the port 443 on your NSG.

 ## Exercice 6 : Remote Tfstate

 Until now, the `.tfstate` file, which save the state of the infrastructure, is stored locally.
 This is a problem when you're not the only one working on the Terraform project, or when you use a CI / CD pipeline to deploy your infrastructure (executed in a stateless agent).